Freedom of religion in Asia by country: South Korea

 In the Pew Research Center's Government Restrictions Index 2015, the country was categorized as having moderate levels of government restrictions on the freedom of religion, up from previous categorizations of low levels of government restrictions.

 Since the 1980s and the 1990s there have been acts of hostility committed by Protestants against Buddhists and followers of traditional religions in South Korea.
 This include the arson of temples, the beheading of statues of Buddha and bodhisattvas, and red Christian crosses painted on either statues or other Buddhist and other religions' properties.
 Some of these acts have even been promoted by churches' pastors.

 In 2018, a mass protest broke out in support of freedom of religion and against the government's inaction on widespread programs of violent forced conversion carried out by Christian churches under the guide of the Christian Council of Korea (CCK), just after a woman named Ji-In Gu, one among approximately a thousand victims of the churches, was kidnapped and killed while being forced to convert.
 Before being killed, Ji-In Gu dedicated herself in exposing the conversion treatments, and for such reason she had become a target of the Christian churches.
 Ji was a member of the controversial Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony, which is considered by most South Koreans to be a deceptive cult.

+In 2022, the government gave over US$10m to seven religious groups to fund religious and cultural events.

 Kuwait

-The constitution of Kuwait provides for religious freedom, although it also establishes Islam as the state religion.
-While there is generally societal tolerance for Abrahamic religions, the laws of Kuwait consistently favor Islam.
-Shia Muslims face some discrimination as a consequence of government policies.
+The constitution of Kuwait provides for religious freedom, although it also establishes Islam as the state religion; however, the government does not recognize any non-Abrahamic religions.

 Restrictions and safeguards

-The law requires jail terms for journalists convicted of defaming any religion and prohibits denigration of Islam, Jewish, and Christian religious figures, including Muhammad and Jesus.
-The law prohibits publications that the government deems could create hatred, spread dissension among the public, or incite persons to commit crimes.
-The law prohibits non-Muslims from proselytizing.
-In accordance with the religious laws of Islam, it is illegal to import pork or alcohol, and public consumption of food is forbidden during Ramadan.
+The law requires fines or jail terms for anyone convicted of defaming any Abrahamic religions.
+The law also prohibits publications that discuss insulting religion or sorcery, as well as some forms of proselytizing, the import or sell of pork or alcohol, and public consumption of food during Ramadan.

-The government exercised direct control of Sunni religious institutions.
-The government appointed Sunni imams, monitored their Friday sermons, and financed construction of Sunni mosques.
-In some instances, Sunni imams were suspended for delivering sermons whose content the government deemed inflammatory.
-The government did not exert this control over Shia mosques, which the Shia community, not the government, funded.
+The government appoints and pays the salaries of Sunni imams as well as providing the basic texts for sermons; it does not oversee Shia imams in this way, although it does pay the salaries of some Shia imams and mosque staff.

 Education

-The government has Islamic religion studies in public schools for all students.
-Non-Muslim students are not required to attend these classes.
-High school Islamic education textbooks are based largely on the Sunni interpretation of Islam.
+Sunni Islamic religion studies is mandatory at all levels for all Muslim students in schools with at least one Muslim student; non-Muslim students are not required to attend these classes.